 This three-day festival held in the capital city is one of the biggest and most important in all of Bhutan.
 Thousands of visitors flock to see the celebrations, which include a number of vibrant masked dance performances of religious stories and plays by Astaras, or ceremonial clowns; their jesting is said to ward off evil spirits.

 This three-day festival includes a one-day public holiday and is celebrated throughout China.
-Traditionally observed to give thanks to the moon for the harvest, nowadays it is often referred to as Moon Cake festival and families celebrate together, eating cakes, sending up lanterns to the full moon and enjoying the festive atmosphere.
+Traditionally observed to give thanks to the moon for the harvest, nowadays it is often referred to as Moon Cake Festival and families celebrate together, eating cakes, sending up lanterns to the full moon and enjoying the festive atmosphere.

 Featuring the finest wines from around the world, exquisite international and local cuisine, and top live entertainment, the HK Wine and Dine Festival is a must-do for all foodies.
-The 2013 event, held at the New Central Harbourfront, welcomed over 140,000 visitors.

 The Mid-Autumn Festival brings with it the famous ´moon cakes´ (originating from the Yuan dynasty), fiery dragon parades and a spectacular lantern exhibition in Victoria Park.

 Diwali, also known as the Festival of Lights, is an important Hindu festival that takes place over five days each fall, all throughout India.
 The element of light in this festival represents good overcoming evil.
 The main festival night consists of prayers, fireworks, feasts and the exchange of gifts.